YashChowdhary34/YashChowdhary34/README.md

 # Hi there, I'm Yash Chowdhary! 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a focus on full-stack development, data analysis, and building efficient and scalable applications.
+I'm a passionate software developer with a focus on full-stack development, data analytics, and building efficient and scalable applications.
 As a recent **B.Tech Computer Science** graduate from **Techno India University, West Bengal**, I am actively seeking exciting opportunities in the tech industry.

 ---